sedostheatre/sedos.co.uk/input/shows/2023-titanic.md

   moments of heartbreaking intimacy, Titanic captures the triumph and tragedy of the hopeful passengers on the ill-fated Ship of Dreams.
 ---
-**Epic and majestic, with moments of heartbreaking intimacy, *Titanic* captures the triumph and tragedy of the hopeful passengers on the ill-fated Ship of Dreams.**
+**Epic and majestic, with moments of heartbreaking intimacy, *Titanic The Musical* captures the triumph and tragedy of the hopeful passengers on the ill-fated Ship of Dreams**

 In the final hours of 14th April 1912 the RMS Titanic, on her maiden voyage from Southampton to New York, collided with an iceberg and ‘the unsinkable ship’ slowly sank.
 It was one of the most tragic disasters of the 20th Century.
 1517 men, women and children lost their lives.